Why some women turn to tantric massage

 Whether they come from wellness massage, erotic massage, or simply a deep connection to the body.

-A space to transform what has been lived, sometimes endured or dispersed,
+A space to transform what has been experienced, sometimes endured, or scattered,

 in a mindful, worthy, and embodied practice.